Best time to visit Argentina

 Buenos Aires

 The country’s capital, Buenos Aires, has a temperate yet humid climate.
-The winter months (from May to September) are mild, and July is generally the coldest month, with average temperatures of 11°C. On the other hand, January is the warmest and most humid month, averaging around 25°C, although sometimes reaching highs of 40°C. Thankfully, the city’s humidity is often diminished by the presence of two winds, the Pampero (from the southwest) and Sudestada (from the southeast), which offer respite from the sometimes stifling heat.
-Springtime, from September to November, is a good time to visit, as days are less humid but still warm.
+Winters are mild (from May to September), and July is usually the coldest month, with average temperatures of 11°C. On the other hand, January is the warmest and most humid month, averaging around 25°C, although sometimes reaching highs of 40°C. Thankfully, the city’s humidity is often diminished by the presence of two winds, the Pampero (from the southwest) and Sudestada (from the southeast), which offer respite from the sometimes stifling heat.
+Springtime, from September to November, is the best time to visit, as days are less humid but still warm.

 Misiones and Corrientes